hilaryzen/MKS22X-MarioKart/README.md

 # Description

-Our game is a 2D version of MarioKart with an aerial view.
-You, the player, have to race their kart through a map using only the A key to turn left and the D key to turn right.
-Along the way, make sure to avoid the rocks, which will slow you down, and the water, which will kill you immediately and force you to restart.
-If you do bump into a rock, use the S key to back up and the A and D keys to turn, so that you avoid the rock.
-You earn points by staying on the road, and lose them when you go off the road onto the grass.
+Our game is a 2D racing game based off of MarioKart.
+Through an aerial view, you, the player, would have to race your kart through a map using only the A key to turn left and the D key to turn right.
+Along the way, you would encounter rocks that would stop you in your tracks.
+If you do bump into one, hold the "s" key to back out and use the "a" and "d" keys to rotate out of the way.
+Straying off the path toward the grass would result in a reduction of speed and hitting the water will kill you immediately and force you to restart.
+As for your score, you can earn points by staying on the road, and lose them when you go off the road onto the grass.

 # How to Run